Krystle May Statler

 Poet | Artist | Designer

 Krystle May Statler (she/her) is a Black-multiracial woman, interdisciplinary poet, artist, and designer, with an MFA from Otis College of Art & Design.
-She is the author of Prayer for Relief, released on the fifth deathiversary of her brother’s murder by the Inglewood Police Department.
+She's the author of Prayer for Relief, released on the fifth deathiversary of her brother’s murder by the Inglewood Police Department.
 Prayer for Relief has since won first place in both the nonfiction category of relationships–family for The Book Fest Awards and the grief category for the International Impact Book Awards.

+In June 2025, Krystle completed the Certificate Training in Community Storytelling, hosted by The Hearth.
 In 2023, she graduated from the IPRC’s Poetry Portfolio Program and her anti-memoir, Doing Time: Letters to His Daughter, was long listed for the Disquiet International Literary Program prize where she received a partial scholarship to attend the 11th Annual Program in Lisbon, Portugal.